mishalhossin/Discord-AI-Chatbot/README.md

 - [x] Image Detection Model: The bot can detect objects in images using a fancy Hugging Face API. 🕵️‍♂️
 - [x] Secure Credential Management: The bot keeps your credentials secure using top-secret environment variables. 🔑
 - [x] Crafted with Care: Made with lots of love and attention to detail. ❤️
 - [ ] Web Access: Coming soon!
-Get ready to unlock a whole new level of awesomeness with a web interface. 🌐
+Get ready to unlock a whole new level of awesomeness. 🌐

 ## Commands ⚙️⚙️
 - For all commands use `/help` in discord